 John Cunningham, who was usually known as Jack, was the eldest son of Charles Cunningham, a licensed pot hawker and his wife Mary Ann.
 He had six brothers.
 John came from a traveller family.
 He was born on the 28th June 1897, in a caravan, parked at Swains Yard, off Manley Street, one of the back streets of Scunthorpe (this stack yard no longer exists).
 It had been the family’s custom to reside in Hull during the winter and take to the road when weather permitted, visiting Beverley, Driffield and other East Yorkshire towns.
+The family had a pot stall on Beverley Market, and Jack had lived for a time in Flemingate and went to Beverley Minster Boys School.
 The family later moved permanently to Hull and John attended schools at St James Day School, Wheeler Street (later Newington High) and Chiltern Street School, Hull.
 The original Chiltern School had been demolished and a modern primary school built in its place.
 The family lived at 62 Edgar Street, Hessle Road, behind St James, Hull, which has now been redeveloped.
 His education was often disrupted as his parents were often on the move.

 After he left school John became a hawker, like his father before him.
 He enlisted with the 3rd Hull Battalion when he was seventeen.
 He carried out his initial army training at South Dalton near Beverley and later served with the East York’s, guarding the Suez Canal in Egypt, from December 1915 to March 1916.
 They then moved to France and the Western Front.